thankspedia/coretbc-public/docs/t_context.mjs.markdown

 ## get\_intl\_messages

-get\_intl\_message method retrieves an object which contains string data for internationalization.
+get\_intl\_message method retrieves an object which contains data for internationalization.
+There is a JSON object stored in the remote server and it contains all information which is necessary for internationalization.
+This `get\_intl\_messages` returns its entire object.

 ### t\_typesafety\_input\_of\_get\_intl\_messages ###
 lang\_id: Specify a language id or null to retrieve all.